carousel/helloprint-challenge/README.md

 There is exensive use of composer (for PHP dependecy) on broker and consumer nodes.
 I have included couple of simple test cases (PHPUnit) on input validation

+Note that there is massive amount of things that can be improved here, and most of implementation is more proof of concept then finished project.